MW 45x15 / N38 - neodymium magnet

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
-Furthermore, tiny parts of these products are able to hinder the diagnostic process after entering the body.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the context of children's health.
+It's also worth noting that tiny parts of these devices are able to be problematic in medical diagnosis when they are in the body.

 On our website, you can find information on how to use neodymium magnets.
 This will help you avoid injuries and prevent damage to the magnets.